ubc-library-rc/gis-intro-leaflet/content/leaflet-basemap.md

 ---
 layout: default
 title: 1.
-Leaflet Basemap
+Map Tiles
 parent: Hands On
 nav_order: 1
 ---

-# Leaflet Basemap
+# Leaflet Basemap & Map Tiles
 Let’s first see what the basic Leaflet web map looks like.
 From your computer's finder, locate the file `boilerplate.html` and open it with your web browser of choice (e.g., Google Chrome).
 To do this, you can likely just double click the file.
-If that fails, control-clock the file and choose your web browser as the application to open it with.
-In your web browser, you should see a map that looks something like this:
+If that fails, control-click (i.e. right-click) the file and choose your web browser as the application to 'open with'.
+In your web browser, you should see a map that looks like this:

 ![first-view](./first-view.png)